David-poh312/Finance-Database/README.md

 ## Completed:
 - CRSP, Compustat, CCM, replicating FF3
+- Link CRSP, IBES, and Compustat

 ## To do:
-- Link CRSP, IBES, and Refinitv
+- Link IBES and Refintiv